Bridging the Skills Gap: Workforces for Electrification

 Building Electrification

-The analysis considered the impact of banning gas connections in new premises, as well banning the sale of new gas appliances.
+The analysis considered the impact of banning gas connections in new premises, and/or banning the sale of new gas appliances, for existing appliances at the end of their life.
 The modeling showed that bans would have significant impacts on trade jobs, with Figure 2 showing the business-as-usual outcome, and Figures 3 and 4 showing the policy options gas connection ban and gas appliance ban, respectively.

 Figure 2 – Business as Usual, Source: Energeia Modelling